yousif-zues-wm/temperature_converter/readme.md

 ### Bonus 2

-Implemenent the conditionals from the Part I bonus if you haven't already!
+Implement the conditionals from the Part I bonus if you haven't already!